macbuse/macbuse.github.io/index.md

 ### Bureau 328, Institut Fourier.
 ### mcshane@univ-grenoble-alpes.fr

+- this page wasn't getting updated over Xmas due to a problem with a copy of the [reveal.js repo](https://revealjs.com/) that I had uploaded.
 - I am currently back from sick leave with a broken shoulder.
 - I am very busy with refereeing